 Some areas of the Dominican Republic are known to have malaria.
 Be sure to speak with a travel health specialist about the possible need for antimalarials.

-Zika is also a risk in country. the PHAC recommends women who are pregnant or may become pregnant consider the risks before travelling.
+Zika is also a risk in country.
+The PHAC recommends women who are pregnant or may become pregnant consider the risks before travelling.
 The best protection against the virus is mosquito repellents and netting.

 To find out more about these vaccines, see our vaccinations page.
 Ready to travel safely?
 Book your appointment either call or start booking online now.